BlockstreamResearch/simplicity-contracts/README.md

   - `storage` commands: initialize storage state and update state (mint/burn paths)
   - Uses a local sled store at `.cache/store` for argument persistence

+- `crates/contracts-adapter/contract_interaction` — Contract adapter for easy usage of code in other projects, not including local one.
+Implemented as standalone functions to use.
+  - `basic` commands for basic cli usage
+  - `options` commands for Options contract
+  - `storage` commands for storage use and update state
+  - `/dcd` commands wrapped into DcdManager to be able to execute DCD contract

 ### Note

 - Finalization and verification